 Knowledge of the federal solar tax credit, and how to take advantage of it, can save customers on their electricity.
 One of the first things to understand about the ITC is that it's a tax credit, not a rebate.

 A rebate is a fixed amount of money sent to the customer after they have purchased the product.
 While recipients receive the tax credit after their solar array installation, it isn't always in a lump sum.

 The amount the customer receives depends on federal taxes owed.
-If they don't owe the full tax credit, it carries over and applies to the following year's taxes until completely used.
+If they don't owe the full tax credit, it carries over and applies to the following year's taxes until it is completely used.